Ukraines Soldiers Mark Easter On The Front Line - UrduPoint

 "It also gives you a lot of strength.
 To keep your morale up, to keep fighting the enemy," he added.

-Rostyslav Osushan, the 39-year-old military chaplain, shared the soldiers' meal, seated beside them.
+Rostyslav Vysochan, the 39-year-old military chaplain, shared the soldiers' meal, seated beside them.

 "In war, life and death are so close," he said.
 "And yet you have to see and feel the inner strength, which you can only get from the spirit."

-Asked what the troops needed most badly, Osushan replied: "Ammunition and God.
+Asked what the troops needed most badly, Vysochan replied: "Ammunition and God.

 "